danielmiless/Material-Simulations-Research/docs/optimization.md

 ## Results

-Results from optimization runs are saved in the `scripts/optimization/` directory:
+Results from optimization runs are saved in the `scripts/optimization/comparison_output/` directory:

+### Main Output Files

+- **`comparison_results.txt`**: Human-readable summary of all optimizers
+- **`optimizer_summary.csv`**: CSV table with key metrics for each optimizer
+- **`optimizer_comparison_table.tex`**: LaTeX table for papers
+- **`optimizer_convergence_comparison.png`**: Convergence plot comparing all optimizers
-- Individual optimizer results: `results_<optimizer>.txt`
+- **`convergence_<Optimizer>.csv`**: Individual convergence data for each optimizer

-- Comparison results: `comparison_results.txt`
+### Timestamped Run Directories

+When using `run_overnight.sh`, results are also saved to timestamped directories:
+- `overnight_run_YYYYMMDD_HHMMSS/`: Contains a copy of all output files and the run log

+### Result Contents

-Each result file contains:
+Each result includes:
 - Best peak force value found (maximum force magnitude)
 - Best permutation (material ordering)
 - Number of function evaluations
 - Elapsed time
 - Configuration parameters
-- Peak force history (if tracking enabled)
+- Convergence history (force vs. evaluations)

+## Parallel Execution

+The comparison script runs all optimizers **in parallel** by default using Julia's threading capabilities.
+This means:

+- **Time savings**: Total time is approximately the time of the slowest optimizer, not the sum
+- **Live progress**: Real-time progress updates show which optimizers are running
+- **Thread-safe**: Progress tracking and result collection are thread-safe

+For example, if you have 7 optimizers and each takes 1 hour, the parallel version completes in ~1 hour instead of 7 hours.

 ## Future Work

 Potential improvements and extensions:

-1. **Parallel Evaluation**: Run multiple simulations in parallel to speed up optimization
-2. **Surrogate Models**: Use machine learning to approximate the objective function
+1. **Surrogate Models**: Use machine learning to approximate the objective function
-3. **Multi-objective Optimization**: Optimize for multiple objectives (e.g., force and energy dissipation)
+2. **Multi-objective Optimization**: Optimize for multiple objectives (e.g., force and energy dissipation)
-4. **Constraint Handling**: Add constraints on material ordering (e.g., certain materials must be adjacent)
+3. **Constraint Handling**: Add constraints on material ordering (e.g., certain materials must be adjacent)
-5. **Sensitivity Analysis**: Analyze how sensitive the optimal solution is to material property variations
+4. **Sensitivity Analysis**: Analyze how sensitive the optimal solution is to material property variations
+5. **Distributed Computing**: Scale to multiple machines for even larger optimization runs

 ## References